 As far as I’m concerned, there are two types of people in the world: Samoas lovers and Thin Mint lovers.
 You are one or the other.
 You cannot be both.
 I picked my side two decades ago during my days as a Daisy and a Brownie.
 Team Samoas for life.

+We have Instructables to thank for this recipe.
 Just imagine a buttery shortbread base piled high with a mix of toasted coconut and caramel that’s dunked and drizzled in dark chocolate.
 The result is a homemade take on the iconic Girl Scout cookie, ordinarily only available a few months out of the year.
 So quit hoarding those purple boxes and free up that freezer space by baking up sweet and chewy Samoas from scratch.

 Craving more?
 Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook, Twitter and Pinterest for all of the latest updates.